Allies fear the United States is becoming less reliable, with growing concern about a possible Trump comeback. - ExBulletin

 This is also why I want a stronger Europe, which knows how to protect itself and which does not depend on others, Macron said at a press conference in January.

 Trump has supporters in Europe, including pro-Russian populists like Hungary's Orbn.
-But former British Prime Minister Boris Johnson raised eyebrows when he recently claimed that a Trump presidency could be exactly what the world needs.
+But the former British Prime Minister Boris Johnson raised a few eyebrows when he recently claimed that a Trump presidency could be exactly what the world needs.

 Johnson is a strong supporter of Ukraine in its fight against the Russian invasion, while Trump has frequently praised Putin and said he would end the war within 24 hours.
 However, Johnson said in a Daily Mail column that he did not think Trump would abandon the Ukrainians, but would instead help Ukraine win the war, leaving the West stronger and the world more stable.